Tasty Recipes for the Home Cook

 What to serve this with?

-Shrimp boil is whole meal in a pot.
+A shrimp boil is a whole meal in a pot.
 The only thing it needs is a few condiments.
 Serve with melted butter and reserved broth for dunking the mussels.
-I personally like to serve with cocktail sauce as well.
-Not only is it good for dipping shrimp, it is also good for hot dogs.
+I like to serve with cocktail sauce as well.
+Not only is it good for dipping shrimp, but it is also good for hot dogs.
 So delish!!
 You’ve got to try it!

 New England Shrimp Boil with Mussels